Robert S. Williamson

-Robert Stockton Williamson (January 21, 1825 - November 10, 1882) was an American soldier and engineer, noted for conducting surveys for the transcontinental railroad in California and Oregon.
-Inducted into the Army Corps of Engineers in 1861, he had a distinguished record serving in the American Civil War, winning two brevet promotions.
-When the US Army Corps of Engineers established its San Francisco District office in 1866, he was appointed as the first commander of the office.
-Formally promoted to the rank of lieutenant colonel in 1869, he retired in 1871, because of health problems, and died in San Francisco in 1882.
+Robert Stockton Williamson (January 21, 1825 - November 10, 1882) was an American soldier and engineer, noted for conducting surveys in the 1850s of possible routes for the transcontinental railroad in California and Oregon.
+Inducted into the United States Army Corps of Engineers in 1861, he had a distinguished record serving in the American Civil War, winning two brevet promotions.
+When the United States Army Corps of Engineers established its San Francisco District office in 1866, he was appointed as the first commander of the office.
+Formally promoted to the rank of lieutenant colonel in 1869, he retired in 1871 at age 46, because of health problems, and died in San Francisco in 1882.

 Early life and career

 Williamson was born in Oxford, New York and lived in Elizabeth, New Jersey.
 He was named after Commodore Robert F. Stockton, a family friend.
 He joined the Navy in 1843 as a master's mate under Stockton on the USS Princeton, the first screw-driven steam ship in the Navy.
 Williamson was detached from the ship 10 days before one of its guns exploded, killing several people.

 It was through Stockton's influence that Williamson was appointed to the United States Military Academy.
 He graduated fifth in his class in 1848 and appointed a second lieutenant in the Corps of Topographical Engineers.
 He was assigned to conduct surveys for proposed routes for the transcontinental railroad in California and Oregon, leading surveys of the Sierra Nevada above the Feather River alongside William Horace Warner.
 In 1853, War Secretary Jefferson Davis chose Williamson to lead surveys of California's southern Sierra and mountains near Los Angeles for the Pacific Railroad.
 His work was published in volume 5 of the War Department's Reports of Explorations and Surveys.
 Williamson was then assigned to the staff of the commanding general of the Department of the Pacific, and was the engineer in charge of the military roads in southern Oregon.